 - Education.
 Keep refreshing people’s minds about what they’re doing, how they’re doing it, and why they’re doing it.

 - Results.
 Show how the changes are bearing fruit.

 - Encouragement.
-Get your change advocates talking to people.
+Get your change advocates to talk to people.

 - Listening.
-You will encounter real problems along the way, and sometimes the first people to alert you will be the ‘malcontents’.
-Remember that the people offering resistance might be doing so because they see issues and they’re having trouble getting those resolved.
+You will encounter real problems along the way, and sometimes the first people to alert you will be the ‘malcontents.’
+Remember that the people offering resistance might be doing so because they see issues and are having trouble resolving those.

 Make Six Sigma certification or experience a requirement for new employees.
 This boosts the number of staff with experience in the new framework.
 You also have a good chance of increasing the number of change advocates working for you.

 New employee = new opportunity to embrace Six Sigma.